 Confused about which Rome airport is best to fly into?
 Here’s help.

-One thing everyone asks me: whether you should buy a Roma Pass (or one of the other passes on over).
+One thing everyone asks me: Whether you should buy a Roma Pass (or one of the other passes on offer).

 Don’t miss these 5 photography tips (and yes, it’s worth reading them before you come!).